AntiKippi/digiRipper/README.md

 ## Bugs

-If you find a bug please just create a issue at this repository.
+If you find a bug please just create an issue at this repository.

 ## Credits